the4thdoctor/dbaday/content/_index.md

 If your business data is safely stored?
 Is your data security taken care?
-Is your datatabase running safe and sound?
+Is your database running safe and sound?

 This doesn't happen by magic but just because you've got an awesome **database administrator**.